Best Mattress for Sleep Apnea: Reviews and Buyer’s Guide

 - Daytime sleepiness

 You may also experience headaches from sleep apnea.
-A sleep apnea headache usually has a dull pain to it when you wake up that should last an hour or two.
+A apnea headache usually has a dull pain to it when you wake up that should last an hour or two.
 Normally it’s focused above your eyebrows and you should feel it on both sides of your head.
 When you have untreated sleep apnea, these kinds of headaches can be a daily occurrence.

 During sleep apnea, breathing is paused for 10 seconds, which can occur roughly 30 times per hour during the night.
 When breathing stops, the brain signals the body to wake up to force airways open.
 These waking periods are so minor, most don’t remember doing it.
 However, the body does, and the results of this constant waking leave individuals suffering from daytime fatigue with lower levels of oxygen in the blood.

 In severe cases of sleep apnea, you might experience more than 30 sleep disturbances in an hour.
-Moderate cases of sleep apnea have 15 to 30 breathing pauses per hour, while mild cases have 5 to 15.
+Moderate cases of apnea have 15 to 30 breathing pauses per hour, while mild cases have 5 to 15.
 A sleep study can determine how severe a case of sleep apnea is.

 Types of Sleep Apnea

 If left untreated, sleep apnea can lead to serious medical problems, such as diabetes, heart disease, high blood pressure, depression, and stroke.
-There are three types of sleep apnea: obstructive, central, and complex.
+There are three types of apnea: obstructive, central, and complex.

 Obstructive Sleep Apnea (OSA)